amazingandyyy/resume/README.md

 ## My passion is
-- Launching and scaling software
+- Initiate project and launch software
-- Blockchain developer, ethereum specific
+- Blockchain developer, EVM(ethereum, Vechain, QTUM) specific
 - Software Engineer, web specific
-- JS/Node, Golang
+- JS/Node, Golang, Solidity
 - Building software from zero to one

-> I currently live in Berkeley, but I am willing to meet in SF or the lovely south bay.
+> I currently live in SF Bay Area, willing to meet in anywhere around the lovely valley.